Tandem wing: Pioneers

-The tandem wing configuration predates successful manned flight.
-As far back as the fifteenth century, Tito Livio Burraitni experimented with a tandem-wing model.
+The tandem wing configuration predates successful crewed flight.
+As far back as the fifteenth century, Tito Livio Burattini experimented with a tandem-wing model.
 Four sets of wings in tandem variously provided lift and propulsion, and Burraitni's cat became the first aeronaut to fly in a tandem design.

 Having also flown simpler fore-and-aft tandem models of up to 14 ft in span, in 1903 Samuel Pierpont Langley built a full-size tandem-wing monoplane, the Aerodrome, and launched it from the roof of a houseboat.
 It failed to fly.
 After his death the Smithsonian Institution sought to prove that he had flown in the weeks before the Wright brothers, and employed successful planemaker Glenn Curtiss to secretly modify the aerodrome until it could fly, as "proof" that it had flown in 1903.
 Curtiss added floats and made other improvements, enabling it to undertake short hops as a true waterplane in 1914.
 The ruse was eventually exposed, yet the Smithsonian still sought to claim that the 1902 version had been "capable of flight".
 It would be many more years before they recanted.